dbojan/free-iptv-balkan-plus/README.md

 "Kodi simple iptv client" only supports one epg url at the time.
 Only one is enabled in the list.

-Progdvb can add more than one epg sources, when adding channel lists.
+ProgTV can add more than one epg sources, when adding channel lists.

 List can be found [here](https://github.com/iptv-org/epg)